Get started

 Enable automatic SDK initialization

-Typically, you would want manual control over Privacy & Messaging in your game (it's even required in some cases!), but for this tutorial we are going to ask plugin to attempt initializing Google AdMob SDK automatically at game's start-up.
+Typically, you would want manual control over Privacy & Messaging in your game (it's even required in some cases!), but for this tutorial we are going to ask plugin to attempt initializing Google AdMob SDK automatically on game's start-up.
 Once again, go to Project Settings > Plugins > Google AdMob, and set the Enable automatic SDK initialization on startup

 field to true